 The next Direct Admissions MBA will begin with an orientation at 6 p.m.
 Aug.
-29 in the Lobby Meeting Room of the Jewish Community Center, 16801 Baxter Road, Chesterfield.
+22 at the William Woods campus in Columbia, 3100 Falling Leaf Court.

 Prospective students are encouraged to contact the university’s Graduate & Adult Studies program prior to then, but walk-ins will be accepted.
 Call 1-800-995-3199 or contact WWU by e-mail at email@example.com.

 “The Direct Admissions MBA meets two nights a week,” David Forster, dean of business and economics at WWU, said.
 “It requires 50 percent more classroom time because these students don’t have much work experience and need more theory courses.”

 However, students complete a Capstone project, giving them the same practical experience gained in the regular MBA program offered by William Woods.

 Recruitment Representative Ellen Durbin said the MBA degree is for individuals who want to begin or further their career in management, in any profession.
 In the program, she said, students learn leadership skills and how to manage personnel effectively.

 The idea for the program came from WWU students who wanted to get an MBA at the same time they were entering the work force, rather than waiting two years or more.

 “This gives students another option,” Forster said.
 “Some students can’t wait to get out into the work force.
 Others are still in the mode of continuing their education.”